DevExpress/devextreme-documentation/api-reference/20 Data Visualization Widgets/BaseSparkline/BaseSparkline.md

 ---
 ---
 ##### shortDescription
-Overridden by descriptions for particular widgets.
+Overridden by descriptions for particular UI components.

 ---